Paediatric Orthopaedic Department Ward 16 UHCW

 Routine referrals for children with musculoskeletal surgical pathology should be made through the NHS eReferral Service.

-Urgent referrals should be made for suspected hip dysplasia or dislocation in infancy, suspected bone tumour, or any other condition considered urgent by the GP
+Other Urgent referrals should be made for dislocation in infancy, suspected bone tumour, or any other condition considered urgent by the GP

 Our secretaries can be contacted by telephone: